janwilmake/forgithub.dashboard/README.md

 ✅ Show username, image, and balance (Spent-CLV) in a header, which opens `/usage` when clicking where you can see all details, logout, see balance, and see where to sponsor.

 ✅ Usage page: render stacked bar graph per date per hostname.
 Add ability to access it as data via `getUsage` fn.

-# Data

-Ensure data.forgithub.com/repos/x shows https://cache.forgithub.com/repos as well as # tokens and links to interesting contexts and derivations.

-When logging in into dashboard.uithub.com, ensure I have permission for listening to all webhooks, and do this with the proper callbacks!

-Insight: In the end, what I need is an actionschema that knows the dependencies and ensures to call them when an update occurs.

-## githubwatch

-1. Actually subscribe to watching all repos upon login (via a waituntil+scheduled api call).
-2. Ensure per user I know the source (where/when they logged in)
-3. Ensure the watching all lands in cache
-4. Watch also triggers calculating all repo stuff, so we end up with a file of all repos + calcs that is refreshed each time something changes. 🐐

-At data.forgithub or join.forgithub, idontrememba,.... ensure we have the most fresh data for the important datapoints available.

-## Dashboard ❗️❗️❗️

-2. render data.forgithub.com/repos/x up-to-date repos at dashboard (superfast) and make it pretty.
-3. Create text-version for data.forgithub.com for dashboard.uithub.com and for uithub.com/x
-4. Focus: file.forgithub.com or config.forgithub.com. select a specific config file (readme, openapi, spec, etc) and view all repos, categorized, with half of space dedicated to this one file.
-5. At https://cf.uithub.com/owner, we need to use the same datapoint but render a more exploration friendly dashboard intended to understand what someone does.
-Can use the same data.forgithub.com/repos/x api!

-Lets focus on making this context super worthy, and useful in order for a LLM to trim down what repos are significant for any given prompt.

-## Create powerful worker-creator guide and chat

-As a simple first demonstration of the product, create `uithub.chat` which simply proxies to chatcompletions.com/chat/completions but with key of R1, and charges the price needed.
-I already had docs.uithub.com/upstash-chat.
-Just use that one.
-Make it easy to put guides in context using select-boxes.

-- DO for schedule, do for queue, do for kv/sql... document DOs with some very good examples and how it works in very few tokens
-- create a very good prompt that generates all needed files for a worker besides the template from some simple natural language
-- include the sponsorflare.ts
-- put this prompt at a URL, easy to find.

-Release uithub.chat API and UX with limit to -1.00 balance after signup (redirect oauth after hitting submit with prompt stuck in localstorage)

-THIS IS WORTH A BIG AMOUNT OF LIKES IF I SHARE THE PROMPT.
-OR JUST CHAT?

 # Pitchdeck